Code-with-jaycee/Forex-Machine-learning-model/README.md

 # Sources of Data

 There are various sources where you can obtain Forex data, both free and paid.
-Some of the popular sources are:
+This is the dataset i will be using. <a href="https://github.com/Code-with-jaycee/Forex-Machine-learning-model/blob/main/DAT_XLSX_EURUSD_M1_202301.xlsx">Forex data</a>.
+Some of the popular sources are :

 1. <b>Forex Data Providers:</b> There are many data providers that offer Forex historical and real-time data, including Oanda, Alpha Vantage, and Quandl.
 These providers offer APIs that you can use to fetch the data programmatically.